Kitchen extension ideas for the perfect culinary space

 If your extension involves a boundary wall, you will be required to arrange for party wall agreements to comply with the Party Wall Act.
 This will involve serving a Party Wall Notice to adjoining neighbours.

-For more inspiration for your kitchen extension ideas, make sure to look at kitchen diner ideas for suggestions on how to make your kitchen a multi-functional space.
+For more inspiration for your kitchen extension ideas, make sure to look at our guide to matching materials for an extension.

 Get the Homebuilding & Renovating Newsletter